piotr-zuralski/piotr-zuralski.github.io/_pages/en/index.md

 {%- assign experience = currentYear | minus: site.experience.sinceYear -%}
 <!-- # Senior Engineer -->

+Backend developer with 13+ years of experience in commercial web development.
+Eager to achieve set goals and successfully complete the product lifecycle by developing applications and providing solutions for Continuous Integration with Continuous Deployment.
+Constantly delivers high quality code.

 ## Summary

   - {{ experience }} years experience with commercial [PHP] programming